dschveninger/dougschveninger/about/experience.md

 Acted as Product Owner Delegate of the development team in order to help the Product Owner manage the backlog and define priorities.

-### Senior Technical Architect and Server Side Team Lead, 05/08 – 04/12
+### Senior Technical Architect and Server-Side Team Lead, 05/08 – 04/12

 Helped to grow a team from 3 to 12 members, while increasing the system’s features and ability to support performance testing.
-The system provided interface reference information, client side testing and server side simulations.
+The system provided interface reference information, client-side testing and server-side simulations.
 Worked with presentation Team Leader to design and communicate the team’s direction according to vision, informal requests and formal requirements.
 Transformed business requirements into formal application design documentation in order to level set the team's understanding of the release deliverables.
 Defined direction